ferriff/pdftopng/README.md

 pdftopng
 ========

-convert pdf to png with a specific resolution
+Convert a pdf image into a png of a configurable resolution.